Alexander v. South Carolina State Conference of the NAACP: Supreme Court

 Justice Elena Kagan wrote the dissent, joined by Justices Sotomayor and Jackson, stating "It is to respect the plausible — no, the more than plausible — findings of the district court that the state engaged in race-based districting.
 And to tell the state that it must redraw [the district] this time without targeting African-American citizens."

 Justice Clarence Thomas wrote a concurrence that went further than the majority and argued that federal courts do not have authority to order new legislative maps even for valid claims of racial gerrymandering.
 In response to massive resistance to the 1954 landmark decision in Brown v.
 Board of Education that declared segregation of public schools unconstitutional, the Supreme Court's 1955 remedial decision in Brown II took, Thomas said, "a boundless view of equitable remedies, describing equity as being 'characterized by a practical flexibility in shaping its remedies and by a facility for adjusting and reconciling public and private needs[]'".
 Thomas argued that "[t]hat understanding may have justified temporary measures to 'overcome the widespread resistance to the dictates of the Constitution' prevalent at that time, but, as a general matter, 'such extravagant uses of judicial power are at odds with the history and tradition of the equity power and the Framers' design.'"
 This stance was heavily criticized by journalists that believed that Thomas was seeking to enforce a race-blind Constitution and end further challenges of racial gerrymandering by the courts.

+A subsequent law review article published by Barry Law School argued that a presumption of legislative good faith in congressional redistricting that is substantive lacks any constitutional, doctrinal, or historical basis, and that even if there was, it would be vested in Congress rather than state legislatures because of the structure, context, and purpose of the Reconstruction Amendments.
+Making similar arguments, a law review article accepted by the University of Illinois Law Review argues that Alexander was wrongly decided.